Ekron: Iron Age IIC

 Records of the Neo-Assyrian Empire also refer to Ekron, as Amqarrūna.
 The siege of Ekron in 712 BCE is depicted on one of Sargon II's wall reliefs in his palace at Khorsabad, which names the city.
-Ekron revolted against Sennacherib and expelled Padi, his governor, who was sent to Hezekiah, King of Judah, for safe-keeping in Jerusalem.
+Ekron revolted against Sennacherib and expelled Padi (Fadi), his governor, who was sent to Hezekiah, King of Judah, for safe-keeping in Jerusalem.
 Sennacherib marched against Ekron and the Ekronites called upon the aid of the king of Mutsri from northwest Arabia.
 Sennacherib turned aside to defeat this army, which he did at Eltekeh, and then returned and took the city by storm, put to death the leaders of the revolt and carried their adherents into captivity.
 This campaign led to the famous attack of Sennacherib on Hezekiah and Jerusalem, in which Sennacherib compelled Hezekiah to restore Padi, who was reinstated as governor at Ekron.
 The Philistine city of Ekron is specifically named in the Aramaic stele (Oriental Institute Prism) detailing Sennacherib's exploits in the land of Judah:

 The cities of his (i.e. Hezekiah's), which I had despoiled, I cut off from his land and to Mitinti, king of Ashdod, [and to] Padi, king of Ekron, [and to] Silli-bel, king of Gaza, I gave.
 And (thus) I diminished his land.

 Ashdod and Ekron survived to become powerful city-states dominated by the Assyrians in the 7th century BCE.
-The city was later destroyed by the Neo-Babylonian king Nebuchadnezzar II in 604 BCE, and although it is mentioned, as "Accaron", as late as 1 Maccabees 10:89 (2nd century BCE), it was never resettled on a large scale.
+Towards the end of this century, the name of Ekron's king may have been Adon, who wrote a letter known as the Adon Papyrus in Aramaic appealing for help from the pharaoh of Egypt in the face of the approaching forces of the Neo-Babylonian king Nebuchadnezzar II.
+Apparently it was to no avail, as in 604 BCE the city was destroyed by those forces, and although it is mentioned, as "Accaron", as late as 1 Maccabees 10:89 (2nd century BCE), it was never resettled on a large scale.

 An olive oil production center dating from the seventh century BCE discovered at Ekron has over one hundred large olive oil presses, and is the most complete olive oil production center from ancient times to be discovered.
 The discovery indicates that olive oil production was highly developed in the Levant and that it was a major producer of olive oil for its residents as well as for other parts of the Ancient Near East, such as Egypt and especially Mesopotamia.